-- Former director - (1) Mary J. Dent, a former non-employee director, became Chief Executive Officer of our subsidiary bank, Green Dot Bank, and is an executive officer named in the Summary Compensation Table of the "Executive Compensation and Related Information" section of this Proxy Statement.
-Please refer to the column captioned "All Other Compensation" for a description of the compensation awarded to, earned by or paid to her in her capacity as a non-employee director during 2016. - (2) Non-employee directors, other than those who are prohibited from receiving director compensation pursuant to the policies of their affiliated funds, received an annual retainer fee of \$70,000 plus any additional annual fees due for service on our committees or as our lead independent director or Chairperson of the Board according to the schedule described below under "Annual and Meeting Fees."
+- (1) Mary J. Dent, a former non-employee director, became Chief Executive Officer of our subsidiary bank, Green Dot Bank, and is an executive officer named in the Summary Compensation Table of the "Executive Compensation and Related Information" section of this Proxy Statement.
+Please refer to the column captioned "All Other Compensation" for a description of the compensation awarded to, earned by or paid to her in her capacity as a non-employee director during 2016. - (2) Non-employee directors, received an annual retainer fee of \$70,000 plus any additional annual fees due for service on our committees or as our lead independent director or Chairperson of the Board according to the schedule described below under "Annual and Meeting Fees."
 Mr. Brewster, Ms. Bridgforth Hodges, Mr. Fanlo, Mr. Greenleaf, Mr. Gresham and Mr. Shaheen, and each also received compensation of \$26,250, \$30,000, \$22,500, \$17,500, \$18,750 and \$17,500, respectively, for their service as directors or committee members of our subsidiary bank. - (3) Amounts shown in this column reflect the aggregate full grant date fair value calculated in accordance with FASB ASC Topic 718 for awards of restricted stock units granted during the fiscal year.
 There can be no assurance that this grant date fair value will ever be realized by the non-employee director.
-For information regarding the number of unvested restricted stock unit awards held by each non-employee director as of December 31, 2015, see the column "Unvested Restricted Stock Units" in the table below. - (4) Beginning in 2015, stock options are no longer a regular component of non-employee director compensation.
+For information regarding the number of unvested restricted stock unit awards held by each non-employee director as of December 31, 2016, see the column "Unvested Restricted Stock Units" in the table below. - (4) Beginning in 2015, stock options are no longer a regular component of non-employee director compensation.
 For information regarding the number of stock options held by each non-employee director as of December 31, 2016, see the column "Stock Options Outstanding" in the table below. - (5) Represents for directors other than Mr. Altman the cost of health insurance benefits provided to our directors on the same basis as our other eligible employees. - (6) Represents a cash payment to make Mr. Altman whole for the forfeiture of the restricted stock unit that was granted to him at the 2015 Annual Meeting of Stockholders due to his resignation from the Board of Directors in April 2016, approximately one month before it would have vested had he not resigned.